cooper/ferret/doc/Keywords.md

 passed argument is not of that type.

-If `required_value` is provided, the function will only be executed when the passed argument is equal to that value (according to the `==` operator).
-This is useful for multi-function events where certain callbacks are only applicable to specific argument values.
+If `required_value` is provided, the function will only be executed when the passed argument is equal to that value (according to the [`==`](Operators.md#equality-operator) operator).
+This is useful for events where certain callbacks are only applicable to specific argument values.

 Within a class method, `need` may contain instance variables.
 This is especially useful for providing initial property values within `init {}`.